andreburgaud/justify/README.md

 ### Download Script

+* You can download the script from https://github.com/andreburgaud/justify/releases/download/0.4.0/justify and copy this executable script to a folder in your PATH
-You can download the script from: https://github.com/andreburgaud/justify/releases/download/0.4.0/justify, or build it on your machine (see next section).
+* Or, you can build it on your machine (see next section).

 ### Validate - Test - Build